Why should I appoint an architect?

 - overseeing on-site work and completion, in relation to quality, timing and cost

-We work with you for the entire project, or for certain stages of it.
-The scope of our involvement can vary - for example, we can include interior design and landscaping of garden and grounds, if required.
+We work with you for the entire project or for certain stages of it.
+The scope of our involvement can vary – for example, we can include interior design, and landscaping of gardens and grounds, if required.
 Depending on the nature and complexity of the project, we will, with your consent, bring in specialists such as a structural engineer, planning consultant, arborist, etc.

 We cannot quote fees without knowing the project details because this would be misleading.
 We usually hold an initial meeting with you to discuss your brief and gain a better idea of the project.
 We then provide a written ‘scope of works’ showing a breakdown of services to be provided, the associated costs and when payment is expected.